European Tax - VAT

 VAT for your event customers

-- Go to your account Settings, and then select Payment Settings.
+- Go to the account Settings, and then select Payment Settings.

 Fill in the